 Add the cooked lentils to the food processor bowl with the remaining mushrooms.
 Pulse until a coarse paste forms.
 Transfer to the bowl with the breadcrumbs and mix until well combined.

 With clean, greased hands, form the lentil mixture into 1-inch balls (you can use a cookie scoop to portion, about 2 tablespoons in each.)
 You will need to squeeze and roll the balls to make sure they are tightly packed.

 Arrange the balls on two parchment-lined baking sheets 1/2 an inch apart.
 You should get about 16 meatballs.
-Bake for 25 minutes until well combined.
+Bake for 25 minutes or until nicely browned.

 While the meatballs bake, make the gravy: return the mushroom pan to medium-high heat.
-Once sizzling, add the wine and scrape up any brown bits that may have formed on the bottom of the pan.
-Reduce the wine until half has evaporated, then pour in the vegetable stock, coconut cream, tamari, and cashew butter, whisking to combine.
+Once sizzling, add the white wine vinegar and 1/2 cup vegetable broth and scrape up any brown bits that may have formed on the bottom of the pan.
+Reduce the white wine vinegar and broth until half has evaporated, then pour in the remaining 1 cup of vegetable broth, coconut cream, gluten-free tamari, and cashew butter, whisking to combine.

 Add final seasonings to taste.
 Once the meatballs are finished baking, toss them with the gravy an serve immediately!

 Serving these vegan meatballs with gravy?
 These crispy, vegan meatballs might lose their crunch when sitting in sauce for too long.
 Spare the sogginess by tossing them together right before you serve or eating immediately.